google-github-actions/deploy-cloudrun/README.md

         my-label=my-value
     ```

+    The same rules apply for escaping entries as from `env_vars`, but labels
-    Labels have strict naming and casing requirements.
+    have strict naming and casing requirements.
 See [Requirements for
     labels](https://cloud.google.com/resource-manager/docs/creating-managing-labels#requirements)
     for more information.